imnayakshubham/Tableau-Mini-Projects/README.md

 # Tableau
-This Repository contains the image of the Dashboard's created in Tableau.
+This Repository contains the image/twb file of the Dashboard's created in Tableau.